How to Write a Resume for a Student (College or University Graduate and High School Student)

 This resume section should contain:

-- Your Location – City, Province/State or province (Possibly your country if it differs from job application location)
+2. Your Location – City, State (Add your country if it differs from job application location)

-- Linkedin URL – This is more necessary for a college and university graduate student but not necessary for a high school student or graduate.
-If you have a specific career focus, it is in your best interest to have a Linkedin profile and URL for your resume contact information.
+4. LinkedIn URL – This is more necessary for a college and university graduate student but not necessary for a high school student or graduate.
+If you have a specific career focus, it is in your best interest to have a LinkedIn profile and URL for your resume contact information.

 Keep your educational section near the start of your resume.
 As a college graduate or high school graduate, this is where you have recently received the most current and viable credentials for the job application.